ispras/keystone_plugin/README.md

 └── ...
 ~~~

 Also you should modify rockspecs files adding information about keystone-plugin and required lua-modules.
-You can do it copying rockspecs files from keystone-plugin project to it:
+You can do it by copying rockspecs files from keystone-plugin project to it:

 ~~~sh
 $ cp ~/keystone_plugin/kong-plugin-keystone-0.1.0-1.rockspec ~/kong-vagrant/kong-plugin/kong-plugin-keystone-0.1.0-1.rockspec